dotnet/AspNetCore.Docs/aspnetcore/blazor/fundamentals/signalr.md

 :::moniker range=">= aspnetcore-8.0"

-Configure the options in the `Program` file with an options delegate to `AddInteractiveServerComponents`.
+Configure the options in the `Program` file with an options delegate to <xref:Microsoft.Extensions.DependencyInjection.ServerRazorComponentsBuilderExtensions.AddInteractiveServerComponents%2A>.
 The following example assigns the default option values shown in the preceding table.
 Confirm that the `Program` file uses the <xref:System> namespace (`using System;`).

 In the `Program` file: